Winter storm wreaks havoc on central, Northeast U.S. | Science-Environment

 A massive winter storm swept across the central and Northeast United States on Thursday where it was delivering heavy snow and ice, making travel treacherous if not impossible, knocking out power to thousands and closing schools in several states.
 Winter and ice storm warnings remained in effect for a wide swathe of the United States that reached from Texas up through the Midwest and into New England until Friday morning, the National Weather Service (NWS) said.

+The storm wreaked havoc on air travel as more than 4,000 U.S. flights were canceled by midday, Flightaware.com reported.
+Some 2,000 flights were canceled in and out of Dallas airports alone.
+A damaging ice storm was underway in portions of Texas, Arkansas, Kentucky and Tennessee.
+More than a half inch of ice may accumulate by Friday morning in some spots, possibly causing power outages, tree damage and dangerous travel conditions, the weather service warned.

+"Everything will freeze overnight and heighten the potential for black ice tomorrow," The Arkansas Department of Transportation warned in a tweet.
+More than 220,000 homes and businesses in Texas, Arkansas, Mississippi and Tennessee were without power on Thursday afternoon, Poweroutages.us reported.

+"No power here in Walnut Grove Lake but I've got beer, firewood, food and a good sleeping bag.
+I just don't want frozen pipes," retired Navy senior chief Paul Stack said on Twitter.
 School districts in several states including Texas, Michigan and Ohio canceled classes on Thursday.
-Dallas schools closed schools attended by 145,000 students for Thursday and Friday.
-More than 50,000 homes and businesses in Texas and another 25,000 in Arkansas were without power on Thursday morning, Poweroutages.us reported.
+Dallas closed schools attended by 145,000 students for Thursday and Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)